TimeMAE: Self-Supervised Representations of Time Series with Decoupled Masked Autoencoders: Experiments

-In the area of self-supervised pre-training, a series of works~\cite{devlin2018bert} have revealed that stronger generalization models can be trained by scaling the scale of pre-trained encoder size or longer training.
-Inspired by that, we are interested in exploring whether similar performance can be found in representations of time series.
-Hence, we scale the model size of the encoder model by gradually varying the depth of encoder blocks ($8, 16$), and the dimension of embedding size ($64, 128$).
-Also, we control the number of epochs to verify whether longer pre-training can benefit the pre-training process.
-In our experiments, we totally set six different models, equipped with different hyper-parameter settings.
-We report the specific experimental results in Table~\ref{tab:scable_analysis}.
-Overall, we observe that larger model sizes and longer pre-training epochs indeed can further generate more superior representation with slightly better generalization capacity on the HAR and Epilepsy datasets.
+In the area of self-supervised pre-training, a series of works~\cite{devlin2018bert} demonstrate that stronger generalization models can be developed by jointly scaling the size of the pre-trained encoder or increasing the overall training duration.
+Inspired by these findings, we are interested in exploring whether similar performance can be achieved in representations of time series.
+Thus, we scale the model size of the encoder model by gradually varying the depth of encoder blocks ($l = 8, 16$), and the dimension of embedding size ($d = 64, 128$).
+Additionally, we control the number of epochs to verify whether longer pre-training can benefit the pre-training process ($n = 100, 200$).
+In our experiments, we establish six different models, equipped with various hyper-parameter settings.
+The specific experimental results are reported in Table~\ref{tab:scable_analysis}.
+Overall, we observe that larger model sizes and longer pre-training epochs indeed can further generate superior representations with slightly improved generalization capacity on the HAR and Epilepsy datasets.
 In contrast, the bigger models obtain a significant performance gain on the PS datasets.
 This is probably because there are fewer pre-training sets on the PS dataset compared to the other two datasets.
-After all, a larger model should be matched well with more proportion of training set so as to fulfill the expressive capacity of networks.
-In the future, it is a promising direction to build a larger pre-training model as a foundation model to benefit time series classification tasks, e.g., by borrowing the idea of mixture of experts (MoE)~\cite{riquelme2021scaling}.
+After all, a larger model should be matched well with a larger proportion of the training set so as to fulfill the expressive capacity of networks.